 Moving into later June, the lake usually begins to stratify with cold water – which salmon and trout primarily inhabit – descending deeper and fish tend to be less concentrated.
 This time of year starts to yield more mixed catches of fish from Coho in the 4-8lb class as well as continued, good Lake Trout numbers as well as Steelhead being caught in the 5-16lb range.
 Chinook Salmon are starting to be caught in increasing numbers as well.
 This is the time of year when you can expect to catch a large variety of bigger fish and the weather is often very nice too.

-By early July fewer Coho are usually caught but hauls of nice Steelhead (Rainbow Trout) and Lake Trout are usually available.
-Large Chinook (king) Salmon are beginning to congregate and cathces of them usually improve.
+By early July sometimes fewer Coho are usually caught but hauls of nice Steelhead (Rainbow Trout) and Lake Trout are usually available.
+Large Chinook (king) Salmon are beginning to congregate and their availability usually improves.

 Starting near the second half of July and most of August begins the best time to catch large Chinook (king) Salmon in the 12-20lb+ range.
 Chinook (king) Salmon are the pinnacle of the Great Lakes food chain, largest of all salmon found anywhere in the world and these very aggressive, large fish are usually the most sought after and prized by captains and anglers alike.

-If good numbers of Chinook Salmon are not available, excellent hauls of Lake Trout are normally seen and Steelhead (Rainbow Trout) are available.
+If good numbers of Chinook Salmon are not available based on Captain Rick’s most recent excursions, excellent hauls of Lake Trout are normally seen and sometimes we have big schools of Steelhead (Rainbow Trout) in the summer too.
 Brown Trout can also be caught this time year as well as larger Coho salmon.
 This is an exciting time to be on the lake fishing for trophy, line screaming Chinook!
 For most people, these fish – along with our Lake, Brown, and Rainbow Trout – will be the largest and hardest fighting fish our customers have ever caught in their lives.

 Fall season – September and October – offers outstanding fishing opportunities for large, spawning Lake Trout on Waukegan’s offshore reefs as well as possible Brown Trout in shallow water.
 Catches of Steelhead and non-spawning Chinook Salmon are available at times too.
 The Lake Trout fishing in late September and October can be hard to match anywhere in the world, offering anglers the chance to tangle with some monsters in the 15-30lb+ trophy class.
 It is in this regard that September and October can usually offer some unique versatility in terms of what species we choose to target on any particular day and weather can often be downright gorgeous too.
 Many people and even many charter captains alike overlook this fishery in the fall in the belief that the good fishing ends as the days get shorter and the air feels a little cooler.
 It is simply not true and Captain Rick urges you to consider coming in September and October as equally as you would any other time during the season.